 One of the most common questions people ask about the Architect Associate is just how long you need to study to effectively prepare for the exam.
 How long did you study and did you form any kind of schedule?

 I had been working with AWS for some time before taking the Architect Associate exam which had prepared me for the majority of the material.
 My study time, was fairly succinct consisting of a month or so of going through labs on A Cloud Guru and taking practice exams on Whizlabs.

 Did your company encourage you to attain a certification and if so what did they do to help you?

-Yes – I am fortunate enough to work for a company who do see the benefit of study and certification, my company provide ‘10%’ time in which I was able to study uninterrupted.
+Yes – I am fortunate enough to work for a company who recognises the benefit of study and certification, my company supported me through the study and revision.
 In addition to this, all training and exam expenses were covered.

 What was your motivation for gaining the AWS Architect Associate certification?

 Professional and personal development.
 It’s not mandatory at my current employer, but I am aware of organisations where it is.

 Do you intend on gaining more AWS certifications.
 If so then what are they and what is your motivation to take those specific exams?